-Insulspan structural panels can also be used to create an insulated floor over a crawl space (Figure 47) or on piers (Figure 48).
+Insulspan structural panels can also be used to create an insulated floor over a crawl space supported on a foundation wall (Figure 47) or a beam supported on piers (Figure 48).
 Check with your manufacturer for the allowable spans of each thickness panel for your loading needs.
 Single 2x splines should be inset into the edges of the deck to support walls above.